Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/DWD-JS-jQ-notes.md

 ### Javascript and Objects

-Almost evertything in javascript is, or can be treated as, an _object_.
+Almost everything in javascript is, or can be treated as, an _object_.

 Objects have the usual kind of "dot-based" syntax, e.g. in _document.getElementById("box1")_ there is an object, _document_,